verified-network/verified-compound-markets/README.md

-# Comet Extension Template
+# Comet Extension for Verified Markets

-The Comet Extension Template is a template for developing a Compound III Operator and/or Extension.
-The operator is an Ethereum smart contract which interacts with the Compound III Protocol on behalf of a user who approves this extension.
-The web extension is a front-end integration into the Compound III interface.
+The Verified Markets extension enables real world asset owners and managers to stake collateral for liquidity from the Compound protocol.
+It also enables users to borrow real world asset collateral to benefit from income streams they generate.

 The operator code is built on [Foundry](https://book.getfoundry.sh/), and the web extension code is built on [React](https://reactjs.org/) using [Vite](https://vitejs.dev/).

 ## Getting Started